apache/flink/docs/ops/state/savepoints.md

 /savepoints/savepoint-:shortjobid-:savepointid/...
 {% endhighlight %}

-After <a href="https://issues.apache.org/jira/browse/FLINK-5763">FLINK-5763</a> savepoint is self-contained and relocatable now, you can move the file and restore from any location.
+Since Flink 1.11.0, savepoints are self-contained and relocatable (see <a href="https://issues.apache.org/jira/browse/FLINK-5763">FLINK-5763</a> for details).
+You can move the file and restore from any location.

 <div class="alert alert-info">
-<strong>Note: </strong>savepoint relocatable does not support taskowned state(such as GenericWriteAhreadLog sink) and <a href="{% link ops/filesystems/s3.md %}#entropy-injection-for-s3-file-systems">entropy injection</a> currently.
+<strong>Note: </strong>relocatable savepoints currently do not support task-owned state(such as `GenericWriteAhreadLog` sink) or <a href="{% link ops/filesystems/s3.md %}#entropy-injection-for-s3-file-systems">entropy injection</a>.
 </div>

 <div class="alert alert-warning">